magento/devdocs/guides/v2.3/graphql/product/product-interface.md

 Attribute |  Data Type | Description
 --- | --- | ---
 `maximalPrice` | Price | Deprecated.
 Use `PriceRange.maximum_price` instead.
 Used for composite (bundle, configurable, grouped) products.
 This is the highest possible final price for all the options defined within a composite product.
-If you're specifying a price range, this would be the "to" value.
+If you're specifying a price range, this would be the "to" value
 `minimalPrice` | Price | Deprecated.
 Use `PriceRange.minimum_price` instead.
 Used for composite (bundle, configurable, grouped) products.
 This is the lowest possible final price for all the options defined within a composite product.
-If you're specifying a price range, this would be the "from" value.
+If you're specifying a price range, this would be the "from" value
 `regularPrice` | Price | Deprecated.
 Use `PriceRange.maximum_price` or `PriceRange.minimum_price` instead.
-The base price of a product.
+The base price of a product

 ### PriceRange object {#PriceRange}